Goechala Trek 2026: Epic Views Cost, Itinerary & Best Time

 The trek from Thansing to Lamuney is an easy one on the levelled trail and it is the easiest day of Goechala trek.
 Go through the undulating meadows and reach the campsite in 3 hours.

-Move towards Samiti Lake which lies ahead your campsite, the trail is rocky and steep.
+Move towards Samiti Lake which lies ahead of your campsite.
+The trail is rocky and steep.
 There you can spot colorful birds and mountain goats around this lake.
-Camping is restricted here so after spending good time there get back to Lamuney.
-At Lamuney retire for the night.
+Camping is restricted here, so after spending good time there, get back to Lamuney.
+At Lamuney, retire for the night.

 Distance – 17 km – 11/12 Hours journey